Many AI Analysts, One Dataset: Navigating the Agentic Data Science Multiverse: Experimental Design

 These discrepancies do not arise from error or lack of expertise.
 They reflect the accumulation of reasonable analytic decisions, what \citet{gelman2013garden} termed the ``garden of forking paths.''
 Many-analyst studies make this latent uncertainty visible and help explain persistent replicability failures across scientific fields \citep{open2015estimating, klein2018many, camerer2018evaluating, nosek2022replicability}.
 But these studies are exceptionally resource-intensive, requiring months to years of coordination among dozens of independent teams.
 Analytical variability, therefore, remains something to be investigated on occasion, not a routine uncertainty to be quantified.

-Recent large language models (LLMs) power AI analysts that write code, execute it, and iterate on results \citep{hong2024data, wang2024dsagent, hu2024infiagent, openai2025gpt5systemcard, anthropic2025claudeopus45}, with applications from materials discovery \citep{boiko2023autonomous} to hypothesis generation \citep{huang2025popper}.
-In this paper, we use these AI analysts as an instrument for studying analytical variability.
+Recent large language models (LLMs) power agents that write code, execute it, and iterate on results \citep{hong2024data, wang2024dsagent, hu2024infiagent, openai2025gpt5systemcard, anthropic2025claudeopus45}, with applications from materials discovery \citep{boiko2023autonomous} to hypothesis generation \citep{huang2025popper}.
+In this paper, we use such agents as AI analysts for studying analytical variability.
 By varying the underlying LLM and prompt framing, we generate large populations of AI analysts that independently test the same hypothesis on the same dataset, producing a scalable, automated analogue of many-analyst studies.

 Our framework generates and audits AI analyst-conducted analyses at scale.
 In each session, an AI analyst receives a dataset, a hypothesis, and a pre-specified estimand.
 It then makes its own analytic choices---including variable selection, model specification, and inference---before producing a structured report without any human oversight.
 A separate AI auditor evaluates each analysis for coherence and alignment with the study design, filtering runs with clear methodological failures (mis-specified estimands, invalid variable constructions, inappropriate inference).
 We repeat this across four LLMs and three datasets, including the well-known many-analyst study on soccer referees from \citet{silberzahn2018many}.